- Cheapest car insurance in New Hampshire for a bad driving record

 New Hampshire car insurance laws for high-risk drivers

-If you're considered a high-risk driver in New Hampshire, you may be required to file an SR-22.
-This form is filled out by your car insurance company, stating that you have at least the minimum required coverage.
-The court will let you know how long you must file an SR-22.
+If you're a high-risk driver in New Hampshire, you may need to file an SR-22.
+Your insurer submits this form to confirm you carry the state's minimum required coverage.
+The court will specify how long you must maintain the SR-22.

 Methodology